brendangibson/fabric/README.md

 ### Add in a new style/colour

 1. Take a picture of the fabric.
 Put that image in `public/assets`.
-Build an deploy
+Build and deploy
 2. `INSERT INTO colours (id, name) VALUES (uuid(), 'New Colour Name');`
 3. `INSERT INTO styles (id, name) VALUES (UUID(), 'New Style Name');`
 4. `INSERT INTO stylesColours (id, colourId, styleId, swatchUrl, sku) VALUES (uuid(), 'New Colour Id', 'New Style ID', 'https://sienandco.space/assets/newimage.jpg', 'AAABBBFAB)`